comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 ## Appendices
 *These provide detailed, specific information that is related to the application being developed—for example, hardware and database descriptions.
 Hardware requirements define the minimal and optimal configurations for the system.
 Database requirements define the logical organization of the data used by the system and the relationships between data.*

+The minimal requirements for the end-user are simply the requirements to run a modern browser.

+Our database is using PostgreSQL, the layout is extremely simple, just a single table.

+The hardware specifications of our DigitalOcean droplet is:
+1 vCPUs
+1GB / 25GB Disk

 ## Index
 *Several indexes to the document may be included.
 As well as a normal alphabetic index, there may be an index of diagrams, an index of functions, and so on.*